The Cartier-Quillen-Milnor-Moore theorem in the Post-Hopf case: theorem for algebras

 If $\h$ is a Pre-Lie algebra, notice $\U{\h}=S(\h)$.
-Therefore, we get a stronger version of lemma~$2.10$ from~\cite{OudomGuin} in the context of Pre-Hopf algebras: \begin{Cor} Let $(\h,\rhd)$ be a Pre-Lie algebra.
-Then, $(S(\h),\rhd)$ is a Pre-Hopf algebra. \end{Cor}
+Therefore, we get a stronger version of a result from of Guin and Oudom~\cite[lemma~$2.10$]{OudomGuin} in the context of Pre-Hopf algebras: \begin{Cor} Let $(\h,\lhd)$ be a Pre-Lie algebra.
+Then, $(S(\h),\lhd)$ is a Pre-Hopf algebra with $\lhd$ extended as in theorem \ref{thm:extendUg}. \end{Cor}